When it comes to closers, when will managers learn?

 There's a moment, as a manager is doing something that you can't fathom, when you doubt yourself.

-Sure, the stereotype is that fans thinks they're smarter than the manager and smarter than the GM, and maybe after a few beers they think they're even better at fielding grounders than the second baseman, but you know in your heart that actually, no.
+Sure, the stereotype is that fans think they're smarter than the manager and smarter than the GM, and maybe after a few beers they think they're even better at fielding grounders than the second baseman, but you know in your heart that actually, no.

 In your heart you know that these managers weren't plucked randomly from a phone book, blindfolded, spun around seven times and sent out to the dugout to muck everything up.
 You know they're wearing those uniforms because extremely smart people chose them out of many qualified options.
 You know that they were selected because over the course of decades they demonstrated the special combination of skills and knowledge that prove a person capable of making 50 decisions per game under extreme pressure.